 hanging indent is used, as an indent that indents all text except the

-The hanging indents used in Bibliographies, References pages, and sometimes in scripts, dictionary entries, and footnotes.
+The hanging indents are used in Bibliographies, Reference pages, and sometimes in scripts, dictionary entries, and footnotes.

-The block paragraphs commonly used for block quotations.
+The block paragraphs are commonly used for block quotations.

 Customize the paragraph format